-The CCO submitted a required status report on our 2017 grant in February 2018.
-The report detailed CCO use of the 2017 grant funds.
-The CCO then applied for a 2018-19 grant and was awarded \$15,000 to continue our climate change tracking efforts.
+The CCO submitted a required status report on our 2019-20 grant.
+The report detailed CCO use of the grant funds.
+The CCO received a \$6,000 gift that will allow the critical activities of the CCO to continue through 2021.